yubaodi/yubaodi.github.io/_pages/about.md

 Sunyang Wang, **Baodi Yu**, Fanyong Meng*

-- **Objective**: To address the dual challenges in dynamic CT for multiphase flows: severe limited-angle artifacts due to incomplete data acquisition and prohibitively long reconstruction times of traditional iterative algorithms.
+- **Objective**: To address the key challenge of lacking a unified mechanistic explanation for the generalizability of Machine Learning (ML) models by establishing a novel theoretical framework with causal explanatory power.
-- **Methodology**: Developed a deep-learning-enhanced reconstruction algorithm that integrates a rapid SIRT method with a U-Net model, efficiently removing artifacts and restoring structures in the image domain.
+- **Methodology**: Introduced the "Compromise in Competition" (CIC) principle from mesoscience, identifying the interplay between "memorizing" and "forgetting" as the core competing mechanisms that govern a model's final behavior.
-- **Contribution**: Reduced reconstruction time by nearly two orders of magnitude (e.g., from 4.8 hours to 3 minutes) while ensuring high-quality results, providing a key technology for high-spatiotemporal-resolution analysis of dynamic flow fields
+- **Contribution**: This framework provides a new causal interpretation for overfitting (as the result of memorizing excessively dominating forgetting) and reinterprets the mechanisms of techniques like regularization, offering a new perspective on AI interpretability.
 </div>
 </div>